badd-labs/badd-labs/lab4-2019/README.md

 Introduction
 ---

-An escrow is a trusted service that manages counter-party risks and helps establish trust between untrusted seller and buyer.
-In real life, an escrow service is backed by banks and is useful in many financial and supply-chain scenarios (e.g., buying a house).
-In this lab, you are required to implement an escrow service on Ether and custom tokens.
+Consider a buyer and a seller, who donot necessarily trust each other, get engadged in a transaction.
+A problem with a circular dependency is who should make the first move?
+Should the buyer sends her payment to the seller before the seller sends the product? or the reverse?
+Traditionally, if the seller is large retailers with significant reputation, like Walmart, the buyer may feel comfortable to make the first move and send the payment, with the implicit trust assumption that Walmart will ship the good.
+For smaller sellers, buyers typically pay to a trusted third-party, such as eBay or Amazon.
+If the buyer does not receive the item, this third-party can mediate the dispute and refund the buyer.
+The functionality of this third-party is escrow.

 System design
 ---

-There are four parties involved in an escrow service: a buyer, a seller, the escrow service and an arbitrator.
-The protocol works as below: At the beginning, the buyer makes a security deposit to the escrow service.
-Then, it proceeds to execute the transaction between the buyer and seller.
-In the end, if both the seller and buyer agree on the successful execution of transaction, the escrow service will transfer the payment to the seller.
-There is also a chance that the buyer and seller have a dispute; in this case, the escrow service hold back from sending the payment to the seller and relies on a trusted party to arbitrate the transaction outcome.
-Depending on the outcome, it may refund the buyer or pay to the seller.
-In practice, a real-world arbitrator can be an insurance company.
+In this lab, we develop a blockchain-based escrow service (with physical goods).
+There are four parties involved: a buyer, a seller, the escrow contract and a mediator (or arbitrator).
+In the beginning, Bob the Buyer sends the payment (or security deposit) to a contract address called escrow address from which neither Bob or Alice can withdraw unilaterally.
+After the transaction occurs in the physical world, if both the seller and buyer agree on the transaction state (success or failure), the escrow contract is notified to transfer the payment according (to the seller or to the buyer).
+In the case of dispute, an off-chain mediator (or arbitrator as in the figure) can investigate what happened and decide which party can withdraw funds from the escrow address.
 The workflow of escrow service is listed below:

 1. The buyer sends a security deposit to the escrow service.
 2. (Case 1): The transaction is successful and is agreed upon between the buyer and the seller.
 Signaled by both parties, the escrow service proceeds to send the deposit to the seller.